Disclosure

 Do I need a VPN when using cellular data?

 Yes, a VPN is necessary when using cellular data to ensure privacy and security.
 VPNs encrypt data and protect against online threats, such as hacking and tracking.
-Additionally, they allow users to bypass geo-restrictions and access censored content.
+They also let users bypass geo-restrictions and access censored content.

 Does a VPN work without Wi-Fi?

-Yes, a VPN can work without Wi-Fi.
-As long as your mobile device has an internet connection, either through cellular data or another network, you can use a VPN.
+Yes, a VPN works without Wi-Fi.
+Your mobile device just needs an internet connection.
+This can be through cellular data or another network.

 Can you connect to a VPN server without an internet connection?

-No, you cannot connect to a VPN without an internet connection.
-A VPN requires an online connection to function, as it encrypts and reroutes your traffic through a remote server.
+No, you can’t connect to a VPN without internet.
+A VPN needs an online connection to work.
+It encrypts and reroutes your traffic through a remote server.

 Does using a VPN on your phone use more battery?